 Nottingham has an extensive and sustainable bus network, with fast and regular services throughout the city and beyond.

 Nottingham City Transport (NCT) offer discounted bus travel for students, with options for both the academic and calendar year and tickets can be purchased on the NCTX Buses app.

-You can travel to NTU in Mansfield by using the Stagecoach Pronto service (56-minute journey).
-All students will receive 30% off travel between Nottingham and Mansfield with a valid NTU ID card.
+- NTU in Mansfield: use the Stagecoach Pronto service (56-minute journey).
+All students will receive 30% off travel between Nottingham and NTU Mansfield with a valid NTU ID card.

 The cheapest (not to mention healthiest) way to get around is, of course, by bike.
 There's plenty of cycle routes and quiet roads across the city that make cycling to-and-from campus safe and simple.

 One of the most enjoyable ways to get around Nottingham is by electric scooter.
-Pick up one of the 1,000 scooters available across Nottingham and go on an affordable and exciting adventure with your friends from just 15p per minute (+50p unlock fee).
+Pick up one of the 1,000 scooters available across Nottingham and go on an affordable and exciting adventure with your friends.

 You might also be interested in...